Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Chest pain or trouble breathing (call 911 or other emergency service)
+Chest pain or trouble breathing (call 911)

-Symptoms of infection at an incision site, such as increased redness or swelling, warmth, worsening pain, or foul-smelling drainage
+Symptoms of infection at incision site.
+These include increased redness or swelling, warmth, more pain, or bad-smelling drainage.

-Bloody urine or drainage from the catheter that is dark red or has clots (a small amount of blood is normal)
+Bloody urine or drainage from the catheter that is dark red or has clots.
+A small amount of blood is normal.

 No drainage from the catheter for more than 4 hours

 You’ll have follow-up visits so your provider can check how well you’re healing.
 If your stitches, staples, or catheter need to be removed, this will likely be done in 7 days.
 During follow-up visits, you may need tests to make sure the cancer has not returned.